I have spent most of my life being a cynic.

 This makes reasonable debate difficult, to say the very least.

 But it also draws you in and makes it hard not to get emotionally involved.
-And then the argument escalates until the possibility of an adult, friendly debate is completely gone.
+Then the argument escalates until the possibility of a friendly debate is completely gone.

 At that point, continuing the conversation is as useful as trying to get a ‘yes’ from a prospect who sees no value in what you do.